turt2live/ietf-mimi-messaging-requirements/draft-ralston-mimi-messaging-requirements.md

 * Threads to organize a conversation.
 A content format specification might define a fallback to Replies to keep a reader's context in tact when using a messaging service that doesn't support threads.
-* VoIP.
+* 1:1 VoIP.
 Messaging services which don't support VoIP could be asked to say "a call is happening, but you can't join on this device" under a content format, or, if the conference protocol allows, a link for the user to click and join the call externally.
+* Multi-party VoIP.
 * Message editing.
 A content format could define a fallback which references the edited message with a reply and using a difference syntax to highlight applicable changes.
 * Reactions.
-A content format might decide to use replies to associate an emoji reaction with a given message, or simply as nothing.
+A content format might decide to provide a fallback by using replies to associate an emoji or textual reaction to a given message, or simply ignore it.

 As implied above, a future content format document would be responsible for describing the exact details of how features fall back, if at all.
 This document offers non-binding suggestions.